The Reductionist Apocalypse

 Comment on Searle's review of Bostrom's book on Superintelligence.
 20 September 2014.

 Self-Modeling Agents Evolving in Our Finite Universe, paper at The Seventh Conference on Artificial General Intelligence (AGI-14).
+Here's video of my talk.
 August 2014.

 [Message Contains No Recognizable Symbols]: Escape.
 A story about a technological singularity.
 Part 6 of [MCNRS].
 April 2014.